IndustrialPhilbot/Open-Industry-Project-1/README.md

 ![image](https://user-images.githubusercontent.com/105675984/218582555-4a450d03-8b2e-499c-b1ca-a4e286d686b8.png)

-Equiptment and Devices are located in inside the assets folder, and can be dragged into the scene:
+Equipment and Devices are located in inside the assets folder, and can be dragged into the scene:

 ![image](https://user-images.githubusercontent.com/105675984/232112274-dd880d11-418c-4ab2-97de-e01b064a951b.png)